eXtreme-Fusion/eXtreme-Fusion-CMS/docs/dostep do podstron/readme.txt

 This section deals with setting access for sub-page.

-You can require users to log in displaying the login page.
+You can require from users to log in by displaying the login page.
 You have to execute only this short code:

 $_user->onlyForUsers($_route);

-After login, user will be redirected back to particular page.
+After log in, the user will be redirected to particular page.

 EXAMPLE USAGE:

-Merge folders of this set with your system directories.
+Merge folders of this set with your system pack.
 As guest, go to http://yoursite.org/example.html